espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

             ... // Other operations (e.g. Sending the data to another thread.
 Avoid any data processing here.)
         }

-3. Increasing the size of the buffer internal to :cpp:func:`i2s_read` can help to increase the max_wait_time.
-When you process I2S data (like storing the data to an SD card) in another thread, the time spent in processing thread for one loop should not exceed the max_wait_time otherwise some data will be lost.
-So if the processing of the received data received is rather slow, please allow :cpp:func:`i2s_read` a big internal buffer for storing the read data;
+3. Increasing the size of :cpp:func:`i2s_read`'s internal buffer may help increase max_wait_time.
+When processing I2S data (like storing the data to an SD card) in another thread, the time spent in the processing thread for one loop should not exceed  max_wait_time, otherwise data will be lost.
+The longer the processing of the samples take, the larger :cpp:func:`i2s_read`'s internal buffers need to be.
-4. Allocating at least two user given buffers can improve the data receipt efficiency.
-One buffer can continue to receive data while the other one is under processing.
-But we have to guarantee the buffer that is going to read data is not under processing in the other thread.
-We can use a semaphore or another lock to avoid overwriting the data in the buffer while it is still under processing;
+4. Allocating at least two user buffers can improve the efficiency of reads.
+One buffer can continue to receive data while the other is being processed.
+This requires us to ensure the buffer reading data is not being processed in another thread.
+We can use a semaphore or another lock to avoid overwriting the data during processing;

     .. code-block:: c